 It used to be a lot easier to predict the crowds in Disney World.
 School vacations typically led the way.
 Everyone knew that summer break, winter break, and spring break would be busy.
 We also safely assumed that major holidays would be crowded.
 No one goes to Disney World on Christmas only to be surprised by the crowds!

 When I was younger, my family traveled to Disney World during “off” months.
 We would go in November or February, and we would practically walk onto the rides.
 But things have definitely changed.
 Disney introduced RunDisney events, things such as the Food and Wine Festival at Epcot, and free dining in the fall.
 For example, Mickey’s Not-So-Scary Halloween Party usually starts in August and provides activities and events through Halloween.
 It’s become quite popular making September and October busier months for Disney.
-(For 2021, it’s been replaced with the Disney After Hours BOO BASH!)

 That being said, Disney has worked pretty hard to make sure there is always a reason to visit Disney World… even in what used to be “off” months.
 So predicting crowds has become quite difficult if you’re not fully aware of everything Disney World has to offer throughout the year.

 Disney World crowd calendars do provide valuable insight into the events happening at Disney.
 For example, I learned that one of the dates I had selected in January for my most recent vacation actually fell on the weekend of the Walt Disney World Marathon.
 I was able to adjust my dates for the following week to avoid the event.

 So yes, crowd calendars can be a big help in planning your trip.
 But keep in mind, they are predictions at best.
 These predictions are based on events, school calendars, and typical monthly patterns.
 But they cannot predict other things such as weather, travel advisories, or pandemics.